return to top

 This program was designed with the working adult in mind.
-The program consists of web-enhanced courses with Saturday meetings.
-If you have further questions about program applicability to your current situation we recommend that you contact the program coordinator, Dr. Deborah Eckberg at 763-657-3758 or firstname.lastname@example.org.
+The program consists of web-enhanced courses with biweekly classroom meetings.
+If you have further questions about program applicability to your current situation we recommend that you contact the program Director, Dr. Deborah Eckberg at 763-657-3758 or firstname.lastname@example.org.

 Who should enroll in this program?

 Practitioners who work in a variety of agencies associated (directly or indirectly) with criminal justice.
 These can include, but are not limited to, the public, private, and non–profit sectors of law enforcement, corrections, and the courts.

 What are the benefits of earning a Master's Degree in Criminal Justice?